D3Engineering/d3-jetson-bsp/doc/D3-Jetson-NX-Carrier-Bringup.md

 Our `d3-build-tegra-media-api` script will install the correct version of the Tegra Multimedia API for your current release.

-If you wish to manually install Nvidia Libraries that are not installed by the Tegra Multimedia API, we suggest using SDKManager.
+If you wish to manually install NVIDIA Libraries that are not installed by the Tegra Multimedia API, we suggest using SDKManager.